superbenefit/knowledge-base/artifacts/patterns/readme.md

 ```

 Document your pattern with clear examples, implementation guidance, and real-world cases.
 Once your draft is ready, submit it for community review.

+### Documenting Patterns

+- **Identify a Repeatable Solution:**

+	- Begin by identifying a solution that has proven successful in multiple, varied situations.
+Look for recurring themes and practices that consistently deliver positive outcomes.
+Document these instances meticulously, noting the common elements and specific contexts.

+- **Define the Problem and Context:**

+	- Clearly articulate the problem the solution addresses.
+Define the context thoroughly, including prerequisites, limitations, or dependencies.

+- **Describe the Solution's Mechanism:**

+	- Explain how the solution works, breaking down the process into manageable steps.
+Use clear language, avoiding jargon; use visual aids if necessary.

+- **Analyze Affordances, Risks, and Opportunities:**

+	- Identify the solution's capabilities and benefits (affordances).
+Analyze potential risks and challenges.
+Explore opportunities for broader impact.

+- **Document Implementation Strategies:**

+	- Describe different ways the solution can be implemented and adapted.
+Provide practical examples and guidance.

+- **Specify Required Primitives:**

+	- Identify the fundamental building blocks (primitives) the solution relies upon.
+Explain how these primitives interact.

+- **Gather and Analyze Case Studies:**

+	- Collect real-world examples documenting context, implementation, challenges, outcomes, and lessons learned.
+Analyze these case studies to refine the pattern.

+- **Refine and Iterate:**

+	- Review and refine the pattern based on feedback and new insights.
+Patterns evolve as new information becomes available.

+- **Curate Resources and References:**

+	- Compile relevant resources, including links to documentation and related patterns.

 ---